Hazel Dawn: Transition to film

-She made her screen debut as Kate Shipley in One of Our Girls (1914).
-Her association with Famous Players–Lasky film company dated from this movie.
-Dawn followed this role with others in Niobe (1915), Clarissa (1915), and The Masqueraders (1915).
-She made The Fatal Card (1915) with Paramount Pictures.
+Dawn made her screen debut as Kate Shipley in One of Our Girls (1914), beginning her association with the Famous Players–Lasky film compan.
+Dawn followed with roles in Niobe (1915), Clarissa (1915), The Masqueraders (1915) and The Fatal Card (1915).

-In My Lady Incog (1916), Dawn played a female detective in a movie that is a mystery film, comedy, and a romance.
-Playing the character Nell Carroll, she co-starred with George Majeroni.
-In The Lone Wolf (1917), she acts with Bert Lytell in an adaptation of a novel by Louis Joseph Vance.
-Producer Herbert Brenon was responsible for adaptation to film from the book.
+Dawn played a detective in the comedic/romantic mystery film My Lady Incog (1916).
+In The Lone Wolf (1917), she acted with Bert Lytell in an adaptation of a novel by Louis Joseph Vance.
 Her last film credit was Devotion (1921).

 Personal life

 Dawn married Charles Edward Gruwell, a mining engineer from Montana, in 1927.
-At the time, Gruwell was purported to be one of the "richest men in the West."
-The couple had two children, Dawn Gruwell and Charles E. Gruwell.
-Her daughter had a career as an actor and singer on film, television and Broadway under the name Hazel Dawn Jr. Many public records confuse the two.
-Following Gruwell's death in 1941, Dawn worked in the casting department of J. Walter Thompson advertising agency.
+Gruwell was purported to be one of the richest men in the Western U.S. The couple had two children, Dawn Gruwell and Charles E. Gruwell.
+Her daughter pursued a career as an actor and singer on film, television and Broadway under the name of Hazel Dawn Jr. Following Gruwell's death in 1941, Dawn worked in the casting department of J. Walter Thompson advertising agency.
 She retired in 1963.

-Dawn made a claim for $4,643 against the London Theatre Company, which filed for bankruptcy in August 1915.
-The company, which produced and staged plays, was located at 1476 Broadway.
 Dawn was once the mascot of both the U.S. Military Academy and the U.S. Naval Academy at one of their annual football games.
-At one point, West Point cadets tossed their hats onto the stage, one of them belonging to future U.S. President Dwight D. Eisenhower.

 Death

-Hazel Dawn died at the home of her daughter in Manhattan in 1988 at age 98.
+Dawn died at the home of her daughter in Manhattan in 1988 at age 98.